Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Introduction

-In applications, the function $F(z; t)$ may contain exponential factors (e.g.\ for Fourier integrals), so we cannot assume that $F$ has a power behavior in~$z$.
+In applications, the function $F(z; t)$ may contain exponential factors (e.g.\ for Fourier integrals), so we cannot assume that $F$ has an algebraic behaviour in~$z$.
 This circumstance has an important consequence below: we will not use a projective compactification of~$\mathbb{C}^2$.

 The sets $\sigma_j$ are assumed to be polar or branch sets of $F(z;t)$ (for fixed $t$).
 The branching can be logarithmic.
 The function $F$ can be continued analytically everywhere in $\NR^2 \times \NR^M$ except at the singularities.